-Mr. Fair currently acts as the President and CEO of Cordillera Minerals Group Ltd., which creates and provides Investor's access to a diversified portfolio of Canadian Junior Exploration Mineral Companies through a tax efficient structure to reduce at risk capital.
+Mr. Fair currently acts as the President and CEO of Cordillera Minerals Group Ltd., which creates and provides investors access to a diversified portfolio of Canadian Junior Exploration Mineral Companies through a tax efficient structure to reduce at risk capital.
 He also acts as a Director and the President and CEO of Cordillera Minerals 2021 Management Ltd., the general partner for Cordillera Minerals 2021 Flow Through Limited Partnership.
 Mench Capital Corp., currently provides financial consulting services to Searchlight Resources Inc. Searchlight Resources Inc. (TSX.V: SCLT), a Canadian mineral exploration and development company focused on Saskatchewan, Canada.
-Mr. Fair also currently acts as a Director for Golden Sky Minerals Corp, an exploration and development company focused on properties in the Yukon and British Columbia.
+Mr. Fair also currently acts as a Director for Golden Sky Minerals Corp., an exploration and development company focused on properties in the Yukon and British Columbia, and as a Director for Thunderbird Minerals Corp.